 What's the cheapest POD-aware alternative to the Polar Shopify App?

-PodVector at $29/month is the lowest-priced POD-specific alternative on Shopify, with itemized Printify and Printful supplier costs included on every tier.
+PodVector AI at $29/month is the lowest-priced POD-specific alternative on Shopify, with itemized Printify and Printful supplier costs included on every tier.
 Lifetimely (by AMP) at $34/month is the closest POD-adjacent general-purpose alternative.

 Will installing the Polar App slow down my Shopify store?